Kimbatt/detria/DOCS.md

 Idx outlineIndex = tri.addOutline(...);
 if (tri.triangulate(true))
 {
-    // if the polyline is top-level (has no parent), then nullopt is returned
+    // If the polyline is top-level (has no parent), then nullopt is returned
-    // otherwise, the parent index of the polyline is returned std::optional<Idx> parentIndex = tri.getParentPolylineIndex(outlineIndex);
+    // Otherwise, the parent index of the polyline is returned std::optional<Idx> parentIndex = tri.getParentPolylineIndex(outlineIndex);
     // `parentIndex` should be nullopt here, since it's the only polyline }